29 April 2024 - 11min Read

 If they expect the value of the base currency to appreciate, they could open a long (buy) position.
 Or, if they expect the value of the base currency to depreciate, they could open a short (sell) position.

-Let’s use the example mentioned earlier again; if a trader predicts the value of GBP will rise against the US dollar, they could buy pounds with the hopes of selling it back later at a higher price, thus potentially making a profit.
+Let’s use the earlier example again: if a trader predicts the value of GBP will rise against the US dollar, they could buy pounds with the hopes of selling them back later at a higher price, thus potentially making a profit.

 On the other hand, if they predict the value of GBP will decrease against the US dollar, they could open a short (sell) position and buy it back later at a lower price, thus potentially making a profit.